“Blessed are the anonymous and obscure,

 Edgar was lying in a pool of blood, his stomach ripped open, one leg twitching.
 A.C. stepped out and gathered the little body in his arms.
 Gazing all around him he saw nothing, only falling snow.
 He took him back inside, locked the door and threw the bolt.
 In the hopes of sparing Luke, he wrapped the corpse in an old towel and hid it under the sink.
 He took the bottle of vodka with him into the living room.

 He took the top off one of the boxes and sat for a long time looking at pictures.
 An elderly couple, smiling.
 A young woman, beautiful, her arms wrapped around a young him.
 He pulled out a CD and blew off the dust.
-When he got up and put it on the guitar came to him, haunting, laden with old feeling.
+When he got up and put it on the melody came to him, heavy, laden with old feeling.